-Admission to the Counseling Program is selective and competitive.
-Admission decisions for all program applicants are rooted in the specific standards of Marshall University and the minimum standards of the Counseling Program.
 Multiple criteria are used in making decisions to admit students to the degree program.
 Each applicant is evaluated using the following criteria:

 - GRE score of 800 (quantitative & verbal combined) or MAT scale score of 395 (Raw score 40). - 2.
-Undergraduate GPA of 2.75 - 3.
-Three written references - 4.
-Writing sample expressing the applicant's interest in the counseling profession. - On-campus Interview-students who satisfy the preceding admission standards must participate in an on-campus interview as a final standard.
+Undergraduate GPA of at least 2.75 - 3.
+Three written references (two from current or former professors) - 4.
+Writing sample expressing the applicant's interest in the counseling profession. - On-campus interview-students who satisfy the preceding admission standards must participate in an on-campus interview as a final standard.
 Admitted students must complete the following emphasis-specific courses.